-Niangua River Kayaking is a 24.5 mile lightly trafficked point-to-point trail located near Lebanon, MO that features a river and is good for all skill levels.
+Niangua River Kayaking is a 24.5 mile lightly trafficked point-to-point trail located near Lebanon, Missouri that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Niangua River is a spring fed stream that is floatable from early spring to late fall.
 The water is rated class I with some class II water.
 The country side is rolling Ozark forested hills.
 There are numerous sand bars and for fee camping opportunites.
 It is popular trout fishing stream.
 The Niangua is renowned for its trout fishing as most of it is down stream from Bennett Springs State Park with its trout hatchery.
 The state park is used as a base camp for many floating the river.
 There are also numerous outfitters along the river.
 The stream can be crowded on the weekends so a mid week float is recommended to experience a little solitude.
 Canoe outfitters offer many differant lengths of canoe trips from several different points of the river.